ranjan-akash/HP-Z-Unlocked_Challenge_1/fire.md

 ## About the Dataset

 - Data is taken from [Fao website](https://www.fao.org/faostat/en/#data/GI).
-All countries available were selected and Year: 1990 to 2019.
+All countries available were selected covering 30 years from 1990 to 2019, for Forests and Savanna fire data.

 ## Steps performed
+- EDA was perfomed in two steps
+    1. EDA on whole dataset
+    2. EDA on subcontinent countries

 ## 1. Import Libraries